 Victoria is great, because they don’t require anyone to meet up with you.
 Submit your application, promise you’ll cover the learning areas, and get started.
 (Note: This is currently under review, and they’re considering reviewing plans like the other states).

-If you’re feeling discouraged (and if you’re in NSW, who can blame you?) here are some tips.
+If you’re feeling discouraged (and if you’re in NSW or NT, who can blame you?) here are some tips.

 Although I can’t recommend it, there are hundreds of people homeschooling without registration.
-It’s not at all out-of-the-ordinary, it’s not something that gets chased up and enforced, and if you’re facing a process that is being deliberately obstructive for no worthy reason it may be worth considering.
+It’s not at all out-of-the-ordinary (it’s been estimated that up to 85% of homeschoolers are unregistered), it’s not something that gets chased up and enforced, and if you’re facing a process that is being deliberately obstructive for no worthy reason it may be worth considering.
 People who have done this have reported minimal to no problems when it came to re-enrolling at school.

 Now we have the radical rebellious stuff out of the way, let’s get down to writing your plan.